Indy: Get back to Cairo. Get us some transport to England: boat, plane, anything. Meet me at Omar's. Be ready for me. I'm going after that truck.

 Michael: Welcome to my world.

-In one particular episode, Michael's plan to capture a bad guy relied on getting close to him and using that position to maneuver him into a position in which he could capture him with little difficulty.
-When that failed due to Michael being exposed as a fake, he decided that they didn't have enough time to come up with a new plan (which probably wouldn't work anyway since the bad guy had seen everyone in Team Weston), broke into the bad guy's hotel room, clubbed him over the head and dumped him into a truck for delivery to the authorities.
+- In one particular episode, Michael's plan to capture a bad guy relied on getting close to him and using that position to maneuver him into a position in which he could capture him with little difficulty.
+When that failed due to Michael being exposed as a fake, he decided that they didn't have enough time to come up with a new plan (which probably wouldn't work anyway since the bad guy had seen everyone in Team Westen), broke into the bad guy's hotel room, clubbed him over the head and dumped him into a truck for delivery to the authorities.

-That said, when his plans work well, they're a sight to behold.
+- That said, when his plans work well, they're a sight to behold.
 When his plans are improvised, almost without exception, they're even better.

-Frasier's many convoluted Farce-structured episodes often involved extremely fast-paced Disaster Dominoes, Simple Plans, or Fawlty Towers Plots that required the characters to frantically come up with new ideas as they were swept along with the action to keep their plans from descending into havoc.
+- Frasier's many convoluted Farce-structured episodes often involved extremely fast-paced Disaster Dominoes, Simple Plans, or Fawlty Towers Plots that required the characters to frantically come up with new ideas as they were swept along with the action to keep their plans from descending into havoc.
 Naturally, because it was a comedy where no one gets killed, this only made the hijinks and misunderstandings infinitely worse, as Too Many Cooks spoil the broth, and they had to inform everyone else about all their new schemes and lies in addition to the list of volatile situations they were juggling.
 One would expect they wished twitter existed in the '90s, but on the other hand, they could often be downright ingenious at improv...

 - Callen's plan in the season 3 premiere of NCIS: Los Angeles consists of "Save Hetty."
 That's it.

-Danny Quinn in Primeval likes to do this a lot, especially when he's disobeying orders.
+- Danny Quinn in Primeval likes to do this a lot, especially when he's disobeying orders.
 His best one was getting into a helicopter and making a huge Giganotosaurus chase him through the time portal.

-Then he returns without the helicopter.
+- Then he returns without the helicopter.

 "Do you want me to go back and get it?"

-Person of Interest: Reese occasionally falls back to this when the situation is too dire or Finch is somehow unable to help him for whatever reason.
+- Person of Interest: Reese occasionally falls back to this when the situation is too dire or Finch is somehow unable to help him for whatever reason.
 He's very good at it.

-Danny's specialisation in Hustle, as opposed to Mickey's careful planning.
+- Danny's specialisation in Hustle, as opposed to Mickey's careful planning.

-This seems to be the modus operandi of Harmon Rabb from JAG, no matter whether it is in a fistfight, in the cockpit, or in a courtroom.
+- This seems to be the modus operandi of Harmon Rabb from JAG, no matter whether it is in a fistfight, in the cockpit, or in a courtroom.

-This happens all the time on Teen Wolf.
-Especially Scott and Stiles tend to end up just winging it.
+- This happens all the time on Teen Wolf.
+Scott and Stiles especially tend to end up just winging it.